 PortAventura, Caribe Aquatic Park and Ferrari Land, read my review of PortAventura World for tips, tricks and recommendations for visiting all three parks.

-The first thing that struck me was – it’s huge!
+PortAventura is huge!
 With the addition of Ferrari Land, PortAventura World now has the largest number of theme parks in Europe.
 If you want to visit the main PortAventura park, Caribe Aquatic Park and Ferrari Land, I would suggest taking three full days to see them properly.
 My review of PortAventura World will explain why.

-The park itself is spotless and the restaurant choices are excellent.
-Thankfully not all burger joints like some other parks I have visited.
-We ate in Raco de Mar in Mediterrania and it was great.
-There are pretty views across the lake and flowers everywhere, you would never think you were in a theme park!
 Prices were very reasonable too and they had a good mix of pizzas, chicken Caesar salad as well as a kids menu.
-Beers and ice creams didn’t break the bank either, dearer than in the resort centre but not extortionate.
+Beers and ice creams didn’t break the bank either, they were dearer than in the resort centre, but not extortionate.
 We found the park overall very reasonably priced compared to others we had visited, and thankfully not full of fast food restaurants.

 Another highlight was the parade and fireworks display at midnight.
 Not only is night time a great time to visit the park as there are virtually no queues, but the fireworks are in my opinion a ‘must see’.
-We arrived 15 minutes before the start time and got a perfect viewing point, in Disneyland you would need to arrive an hour before hand and even then you may not have a clear view.
+We arrived 15 minutes before the start time and got a perfect viewing point.

 If you are planning a visit to @portaventuraoficial in #Spain make sure you go at night time.
 The parade and #fireworks are great at midnight 👌 . . . . . . . #costadorada #costadaurada #familytravel #themepark #portaventura #portaventuraworld @spaininireland #ineedspain #irishtravelblogger #travelblogger #familyfun #familyholiday #salou #fireworkshow @costadauradatur